codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get if you put a duck in a cement mixer?
-Quacks in the pavement.
+I used to work for a soft drink can crusher.
+It was soda pressing.

 ## Daily Trivia

-Which of the following computer components can be built using only NAND gates?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. ALU
+ 1. Paul Vixie
- 2. Register
+ 2. Vint Cerf
- 3. RAM
+ 3. Radia Perlman
- 4. CPU
+ 4. Michael Roberts

 <details>
   <summary>Answer</summary>
-  ALU
+  Radia Perlman
 </details>